google/security-research/kernelctf/rules.md

 As the current instance (`mitigation-v3-6.1.55`) uses the `CONFIG_RANDOM_KMALLOC_CACHES` probabilistic memory allocator hardening, only exploits with at least 70% reliability are eligible (checked the same way as the LTS stability bonus).

+See the [source code](https://github.com/thejh/linux/tree/c64d47f3a86262fb0e4e43108daf785d875b0f7e) and the [extra kernel hardenings](https://github.com/google/security-research/blob/master/kernelctf/kernel_configs/mitigation-v3-full.config) turned on.

 #### Reward

   * $21.000

 ### 3. Exploits for COS instances

-These instances follow the live COS kernel config (which is also used in GKE), with the necessary modifications to make it work in our infrastructure. `io_uring` is enabled here.
+These instances follow the live COS kernel config (which is also used in GKE), with the necessary modifications to make it work in our infrastructure. `io_uring` and `nftables` are enabled here.

 Only the first submission is eligible per COS version unless it is part of a valid 0-day LTS submission.
 New COS versions are released every few weeks on average.